InspectProInspectPro

 Red flags to watch for

-Some warning signs should cause you to reconsider your choice of inspector:
+Some warning signs should prompt you to reconsider your choice:

-• No written report — an inspector who gives verbal feedback only is not providing a professional service.
+• No written report — verbal feedback only is not a professional service.
 You need a written record.

-• No photos — a report without photos offers no evidence to support the findings.
-It is also much harder to use for negotiation or further investigation.
+• No photos — a report without photos offers no evidence to support the findings and is much harder to use for negotiation.

 • Generic templates with no detail — a one-page tick-box report that says "satisfactory" for every item is not a thorough inspection.
 Look for specific, descriptive commentary.

-• No insurance — if the inspector does not carry professional indemnity insurance, you have no recourse if they miss something significant.
+• No professional indemnity insurance — without PI insurance, you have no recourse if the inspector misses something significant.

 • Extremely low pricing — if the price is well below the market range, ask why.
-It could mean a shorter inspection, a less detailed report, or less experienced personnel.
-Building inspection is a service where you generally get what you pay for.
+It often means a shorter inspection, less detail, or less experience.

-• Unwillingness to answer questions — a professional inspector should be happy to explain their process, qualifications, and what the inspection covers.
-Evasiveness is a concern.
+• Unwillingness to answer questions — a professional inspector should be happy to explain their process and qualifications.

 How to read and interpret your inspection report